franciscoengenheiro/concurrent-problem-sets/README.md

 |                            *ThreadPoolExcecutorWithFuture example*                             |

 #### Style of synchronization
-- In this syncronizer, the `Monitor Style` was used to synchronize the *worker threads*.
+- In this synchronizer, the `Monitor Style` was used to synchronize the *worker threads*.
-Each thread alters the state of the syncronizer when necessary and doesn't delegate the alteration of that state to another thread.
+Each thread alters the state of the synchronizer when necessary and doesn't delegate the alteration of that state to another thread.
 - Although it was used a `Request` to represent the task execution in the thread pool, that request completion is not being delegated to another thread.
 Once a worker thread has received a request, it is responsible to complete it in any way possible.